bartacruz/mayan-barcodes/README.md

 ## Install

+0. Get the code (d'oh!)
+1. Add the path where you installed it to the PYTHONPATH in Mayan's scripts.
+2. Activate the Mayan virtualenv
-Install requirements (into the Mayan virtualenv) using requirements.txt
+3. Install requirements (Pillow and pyzbar) with pip using requirements.txt

-Add 'mayan-barcodes' to INSTALLED_APPS
+4. Add 'mayan_barcodes' to INSTALLED_APPS, tipically in mayan/settings/base.py or any other settings file.

-Run migration for mayan-barcodes
+5. Run migration for mayan-barcodes (manage.py migrate mayan_barcodes)

 ## Usage